nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ### GPIO Done

-When you are done experimenting, always tell the system to stop listening to the gpio pin by unexporting it:
+When you are done using any GPIO pin always tell the system to stop listening to it pin by unexporting it:

 ```shell
   sudo sh -c 'echo 132 > /sys/class/gpio/unexport'
 ```

-If pins are not unexported, the pins will be "busy" the next time you go to export them.
+If pins have not been unexported the pins will be "busy" the next time you go to export them.

 ## PWM

 C.H.I.P.
 Pro can output a PWM signal up to 24 MHz.
 Two PWM pins are available for your LED fading and motor control needs.
 The Dev Kit also features two places to connect servos to that provide the power needed to drive them.

-### Control PWM via sysfs
+### Access PWM via sysfs

 Our Linux kernels provide a simple **sysfs** interface to access PWM from.
 The PWM controller/chip can be found exported as **pwmchip0** at `/sys/class/pwm/pwmchip0`.
 To test the PWM channels and explore the sysfs file structure, connect to C.H.I.P.
-Pro via USB-serial and in a terminal window type:
+Pro via [USB-serial](https://docs.getchip.com/chip_pro_devkit.html#usb-serial-uart1-connection) and in a terminal window type:

 ```
 ls /sys/class/pwm/pwmchip0